 For a build task runner, I elected to try out gulp this time instead of my usual Grunt.
 Run the develop task and we have watching compilation of CoffeeScript, JSX, Sass, and Browserify, as well as running Mocha tests.
 When it’s time to build, gulp will compile, concatenate, and minify everything into a

 For easy deployments to S3/CloudFront I’m using the ruby gem s3_website.
-Supply a configuration file and run two s3_website commands to get set up, then it’s just
+Supply a configuration file and run two s3website commands to get set up, then it’s just `s3website push —site dist` to deploy.

 But the real star of the show here is React.